Guidance & Counseling

 - Promote positive attitudes toward persons of diverse cultural, racial, ability, and socioeconomic backgrounds

-Also housed in the Guidance Office is the Guidance Clerk, Mrs. Mercedes Bland, and the Health Clinic Assistant, Ms. Armstrong.
+Also housed in the Guidance Office is the Guidance Clerk, M. Tisha Murphy, and the Health Clinic Assistant, Ms. Tanya Kivitt.

-Mrs. Bland's responsibilities include ESE and ESOL paperwork, student records and various other student services.
+Mrs. Murphy's responsibilities include ESE and ESOL paperwork, student records and various other student services.
 She can assist with student registration and setup appointments for parent-teacher conferences.

 Signing Out Early

 Early sign outs are conducted in the front office.
 There you will need to show proper photo identification each time you check out a student.
 You MUST be listed on the student's Marion County Emergency Form in order to sign him/her out.
-If a student is checked out early or is tardy more than 3 times in a nine week grading period, they will be referred to the discipline office.
 Please refer to the Marion County Code of Student Conduct about this policy.
 No one under the age of 18 may be allowed to check out a student.
 There will be no check-outs after 1:30 p.m.

 Your child's cumulative records are housed in the Guidance Office.
 If you need to review anything in the folder please call ahead and make an appointment for someone to go over the contents with you.
 If you need a copy of any document in your child's folder we can provide it for you.
 If you request copies, a charge will be assessed at 25 cents per copy.
 Again, please call ahead and we will try and have it ready for you or will send it home via your child.
 If your child is transferring to another school we will make sure all necessary documents are forwarded to your child's new school.